22 Best Natural Supplements for Dementia 2024: 500+ Studies Analyzed

 Soy isoflavones are polyphenols found in soy products and other plants.
 They preferentially interact with a type of estrogen receptor involved in cognitive functions.
 Because they interact with estrogen receptors, soy isoflavones have also been studied for preventing menopausal symptoms and premenstrual syndrome.

-A large meta-analysis of 10 randomized controlled trials reported that soy isoflavone supplementation significantly improved overall cognitive function and visual memory in people under 60 years old from non-US countries (Ref).
+A large meta-analysis of 10 randomized controlled trials reported that soy isoflavone supplementation significantly improved overall cognitive function and visual memory in people under 60 years old from non-US countries (Menopause.
+2015).

 In a large double-blind randomized controlled trial of postmenopausal women, treatment with isoflavone-rich soy protein for several years improved visual memory, but not other cognitive functions compared to control (Ref).
 More benefits were seen in women between 5–10 years of menopause than those 10 years post-menopause.